Smone5/back_to_someping/ROOM_LIGHT_TESTING.md

 - `light.story_room`
 - `light.demo_light`

+Use the exact entity ID shown in Home Assistant.
+If the entity already starts with `light.`, do not add another `light.` prefix in your `curl` commands or Voxitale settings.

 ### 5. Verify Home Assistant can control the light before using Voxitale

 Test the state read: